-The business community advocates for alternative approaches to safeguarding children online such as Florida's recently passed 2023 HB 379.
-This legislation facilitates comprehensive training on internet and social media safety for students, parents, and teachers across the entire state.
-We urge lawmakers to consider following a framework similar to Florida's law and refrain from passing alternative regulations until laws like Florida's have been thoroughly implemented, allowing for a more informed assessment of the success of these programs.
+The business community advocates for alternative approaches to safeguarding children online such as California's recently passed 2023 AB 873.
+This legislation requires the Instructional Quality Commission to incorporate media literacy content at each grade level, including media literacy content into mathematics, science, and history-social science curriculum frameworks.
+We urge lawmakers to consider following a framework similar to California's law and refrain from passing alternative regulations until laws like California's have been thoroughly implemented, allowing for a more informed assessment of the success of these programs.

-Moreover, promoting online safety campaigns like CTIA's Mobile Parent3 or SIIA's Keep Kids Safe and Connected4 provides an additional avenue for enhancing safety for children online.
+Moreover, promoting online safety campaigns like CTIA's Mobile Parent or SIIA's Keep Kids Safe and Connected provides an additional avenue for enhancing safety for children online.
 This offers parents a convenient and readily accessible method to promptly access and implement recommended safety measures in their homes.
 Both of these approaches avoid imposing a technologically and operationally infeasible law.
 In lieu of such legislation, states should explore narrowly tailored, risk-based strategies for crafting protections customized to various age groups and concentrate on addressing tangible harms.